-CRIJ 2313 Course Description: This course examines the history, traditions, and philosophy underlying our system of justice as it plays out in the corrections system.
-It focuses on prisons, jails, probation/parole, and intermediate sanctions.
+CRIJ 1306 Course Description: This course examines the history, traditions, and philosophy underlying our system of justice as it plays out in corrections, courts and policing.
+It covers all aspects of the aforementioned areas and gives the student a good understanding of the criminal justice system as a whole.